MistbornOne/Title-Conversion-Tool/README.md

 		line := scanner.Text()
 		titleCaseLine := strings.Title(line)

-// If you want the title to be bold every time, then use this option
+// If you want the title to be bold every time, then use this option and comment out the flag options
 	//for scanner.Scan() {
 		//line := scanner.Text()
 		//titleCaseLine := "**" + strings.Title(line) + "**"